Nadiya Savchenko: Life and military career

 Nadiya Savchenko and her younger sister Vira were born in Kyiv in the Troieshchyna neighbourhood.
 Their father was an agricultural engineer, their mother a designer and cargo manager.
 Savchenko's father was a member of the Communist Party of the Soviet Union while her mother was an anti-communist.
-Her mother and sister Vira said in an interview that she and her sister were brought up in a Ukrainian-speaking household and attending Ukrainian-language schools.
+Her mother and sister Vira said in an interview that she and her sister were brought up in a Ukrainian-speaking household and attended Ukrainian-language schools.

 At 16, Savchenko was already determined to become a pilot.
 She joined the Ukrainian Army, working as a radio operator with the country's railway forces before training as a paratrooper.
-She was then the only Ukrainian female soldier in the (2004–2008) Ukrainian peacekeeping troops in Iraq.
-Upon returning, she successfully petitioned the Defence Ministry for the right to attend the prestigious Air Force University in Kharkiv, which until then had been open only to men; she was expelled twice during her study there as an unsuitable candidate to train as a pilot but both times was successfully re-instated and continued to train as a flight navigator instead, initially as a SU-24 navigator.
-Later she graduated on a Mi-24 attack helicopter in 2009 and served in the 3rd Regiment of the Army Aviation of the Armed Forces of Ukraine in the city of Brody.
+At the time she was the only female Ukrainian soldier in Iraq as part of the (2004–2008) Ukrainian peacekeeping troops.
+Upon returning to Ukraine, she successfully petitioned the Defence Ministry for the right to attend the prestigious Air Force University in Kharkiv, which until then had been open only to men; she was expelled twice during her study there as an unsuitable candidate to train as a pilot but both times was successfully re-instated and continued to train as a flight navigator instead, initially as a SU-24 navigator.
+In 2009, she graduated on a Mi-24 attack helicopter and served in the 3rd Regiment of the Army Aviation of the Armed Forces of Ukraine in the city of Brody.
 She amassed 170 flying hours as a Mi-24 navigator.

 In 2011, the Ukraine Defence Forces published a 20-minute documentary about Savchenko and her military career.
 She also featured in a United Nations Development Program as part of a drive to promote equality in the Ukrainian military.
 Savchenko found her time in Brody boring and often got drunk.
 She was unhappy flying on the Mi-24 attack helicopter, instead of the Su-24 bomber.
 Her former commanding officer at Brody, Edward Zahurskiy, described her as a problem officer, who was unstable, insubordinate, and lacked discipline.

 In December 2013, Savchenko's 3rd Army Aviation Regiment was ordered to Kyiv by President Viktor Yanukovych.
 Savchenko then (without permission from her commanding officer) joined the Euromaidan demonstrations.
 Savchenko kept a low profile during the protests; there is a video of her trying to persuade demonstrators not to throw petrol bombs at riot police.
 After the president had fled Ukraine in late February 2014, Savchenko and her unit returned to Brody.

-Angry over her unit not being deployed in the War in Donbas, Savchenko defied orders and left Brody, and she volunteered as an instructor in the Aidar Battalion.
+Angry over her unit not being deployed in the war in Donbas, Savchenko defied orders and left Brody, and she volunteered as an instructor in the Aidar Battalion.